Brazil–Canada relations

+Diplomatic relations between Brazil and Canada were established in 1866.
+In addition to their bilateral relations, both nations are members of the G20, Organization of American States, United Nations and the World Trade Organization.

-Brazil–Canada relations are the diplomatic relations between the Federative Republic of Brazil and Canada, as well as economic, social and cultural ties.
-In 2016, approximately 36,000 people in Canada claim to be of Brazilian descent.
-It's also estimated that there are around 12,000 people in Brazil that are of Canadian descent.
-Both nations are members of the G20, Organization of American States, United Nations and the World Trade Organization.
+Brazil and Canada also share cultural ties.
+In 2016, approximately 36,000 people in Canada claimed Brazilian descent; it is also estimated that there are around 12,000 people in Brazil that are of Canadian descent.

 History

 In 1866, Canada opened a consulate in Rio de Janeiro.
 In 1876, during his second world tour, Emperor Pedro II of Brazil paid a visit to Canada and visited the Niagara Falls and various locations within Ontario.
 During World War II, both nations fought side by side during the Italian campaign.
 In 1941, Brazil opened an embassy in Ottawa and Canada opened an embassy in Rio de Janeiro in 1944.

 In January 1998, Jean Chrétien became the first Canadian Prime Minister to visit Brazil.
 In 2001, the visit was reciprocated when Brazilian President Fernando Henrique Cardoso paid a visit to Canada.
 After the initial visits, there would be several other high-level visits and reunions between leaders of both nations.
 Since 1998, Canada and Mercosur (which includes Brazil) have been discussing and negotiating on a free trade agreement.

 Among the central themes of the bilateral relationship between both nations are partnerships in education, science, agricultural policy, technology and innovation.
 Canada is the country that hosts the largest number of Brazilian students, mostly interested in studying English and French for short periods of time.
 Both nations are major global players in medium size airplanes with Brazil's Embraer and Canada's Bombardier.

 Canada is the main destination for Brazilian investment abroad, with a stock of over US$20 billion, making Brazil the seventh largest source of foreign direct investment in the country.
 Brazilian investments are concentrated in the mining sector.
 Canadian investments in Brazil, in turn, reach around US$15 billion and cover areas such as civil engineering, technology and mining.

+Between 2021 and 2022, Brazil-Canada trade grew 40.9% reaching US$ 10.56 billion.
+In 2023, Canada and Brazil signed a defense cooperation agreement aiming to provide, among other things, mutual security training and procurement between the countries.